Skip to content

 POL

-POL is the native token upgrade for the Polygon ecosystem, designed for use in a wide range of activities and purposes, including as a tool for network participation and security.
+POL is the native token upgrade for the Polygon ecosystem, designed for use in a wide range of activities and various purposes.
+For instance, POL is used as a tool for network participation and security.
 By staking POL, participants can actively contribute to the ecosystem as validators.
-Importantly, POL has many of the same features as MATIC, is built on OpenZeppelin’s ERC20 implementations, and supports EIP-2612 for signature-based permit approvals.
+Importantly, like MATIC, POL is built on OpenZeppelin’s ERC20 implementations, supports EIP-2612 for signature-based permit approvals, and thus inherits most of the features found in MATIC.

 POL technical information